Body camera video leading to teenage girl, suspect's death released - ExBulletin

 One of those blows hit Peralta in the chest.
 On Monday, the coroner’s office confirmed she died of a gunshot wound to the chest.
 The family released images of the 14-year-old on Monday.

 “When I first heard the news, it took my breath away.
 Realizing that the innocent life of a 14 year old girl who had such a promising life had to be taken … is simply tragic, “said LAPD chief Michel Moore.
-FOX 11 in an exclusive interview on Friday.
+FOX 11 in a exclusive interview Friday.

+Valentina Orellana Peralta was shopping with her mother at the Burlington in North Hollywood Thursday afternoon when she was fatally shot by a stray bullet as police shot a assault suspect.
+(Orellana-Peralta family)

+The police chief said he had ordered video of the critical incident to be released by Monday, which will include 911 calls, radio transmissions, body-worn videos and any CCTV and other evidence. collected over the weekend.
+A specific time for the outing was not immediately available.

 As officers searched for the assault suspect, they found a female victim with various injuries who was bleeding.
 They encountered the suspect a short distance away and at one point opened fire on the suspect.
 The suspect was taken into custody and pronounced dead shortly thereafter.